 - Trees provide leaves and woody material to the river – this is a primary input of nutrients and food for detritus shredding organisms such as Gammarus, which are important food for trout and birds such as dippers.

-- Trees provide shade during periods of low flows and high temperature, reducing water temperatures and helping to maintain oxygen levels in the water.
+- Trees provide shade during periods of low flows and high temperature, reducing water temperatures and helping to maintain oxygen in the water.
 Too much shade can be a problem in suppressing growth of aquatic plants, but a mix of dappled light and shade is ideal.

 - Fallen trees have a major role in creating a dynamic river.
 A fallen tree can trap sediment, create scour pools and clean gravels.